leochilds/journal/README.md

 ## Environment Variables

 No environment variables are required by default.
-You can supply your own variables via the shell or a `.env` file and access them with `process.env`.
+You can supply your own via the shell or a `.env` file and access them with `process.env`.

 ## Commit Conventions